 Leveraging recurring invoices in multiple currencies for her business, Carolina can balance her love of travel and her growing business with ease.
 Click here to watch Carolina's video.

 Carolina Ramirez Herrera is a digital nomad and dot connector with brands and people in the travel agency, amassing an incredible portfolio of work and collaborations with her namesake agency CRH Collective.

 Prior to flying solo with her own venture, Carolina cut her teeth as a Global PR Director for the Oasis Collections team specializing in strategic partnerships and business development.
 She has mastered the art of collecting memories without sacrificing her knack for business, but her initial introduction to being a solopreneur was accidental.

-“I kind of started consulting kind of by accident,” said Carolina.
+“I started consulting kind of by accident,” said Carolina.
 “I said ‘OK, let me start freelance consulting until I know what I want to do’.
 One thing led to another, and four years later, here I am.
 Today, Carolina specializes in consulting across public relations, marketing, and digital media with clients ranging from real estate, hospitality, travel, art, and health and wellness.